 Home > For the media

-The world was declared to be officially free from rinderpest infection at the OIE General Session in May 2011.
-This historic moment followed decades of internationally concerted effort to eradicate the disease.
-Rinderpest, once the scourge of societies across Asia, Europe and Africa, is only the second infectious disease, after smallpox, to have been eradicated thanks to the efforts of humankind.
+Rinderpest, once the scourge of societies across Asia, Europe and Africa, is only the second infectious disease, after smallpox for humans, to have been eradicated globally thanks to decades of internationally concerted effort.